The Barbara Ward Children's Foundation

 Priority Areas

-The Foundation welcomes applications from organizations supporting:
+The Foundation welcomes applications from organisations supporting:

 • Children who are seriously or terminally ill